stepkillah/SmartMirror/README.md

 ## Commands

-To control what is going on with your SmartMirror you can use commands - either using your [voice](#speech-recognition) or keyboard input.
+To control what is going on with your SmartMirror you can use commands - either using your [voice](#speech-recognition) or [keyboard input](#Keyboard-listener).
 For now, application supports these commands:

 - `light on` enable led lights
 - `light off` disable led lights
 - `color {colorName or code}` set led color to specified in command
 - `sound test` play Success sound (used for test purposes)

+## Keyboard listener

+You can use a keyboard to pass commands listed above to SmartMirror app.
+It uses the `KeyboardListener` background service to listen for commands in the background, appropriate responses will be printed in the console.

 ## LED Manager